Enhanced Reporting Requirements (ERR)

 • The small benefit exemption

 Anyone wishing to examine these changes themselves should consult Section 897C of the Finance Act.
 However, here we will provide an overview of these changes, the system for reporting these expenses, and advice on how to prepare.
-The new ERR regime will come into force on January 1st 2024, so it is important that companies prepare for this deadline.
+The new ERR regime is effective from 1 January 2024.

-What information will ERR require?
+What information does ERR require?

-Compliance with the “reportable benefits” system will involve sending on employee-related information such as the employee’s name, address, DOB, PPSN, staff number, and employment ID.
-Additionally, the payment date, value, and category will all be included.
+Compliance with the “reportable benefits” system involves sending on employee-related information such as the employee’s name, address, DOB, PPSN, staff number, and employment ID.
+Additionally, the payment date, value, and category are all be included.
 However, the three categories of expense all have slightly different requirements, which can be broken down as follows:

 Travel & Subsistence: this covers payments an employer makes to an employee/director regarding travel or subsistence incurred by the employee, where no tax is deducted.
 When submitting a report to Revenue, the amount and date paid should be provided for each of the following categories: